 GROWING OUR SUSTAINABILITY EFFORTS

 We work with growers who incorporate sustainable practices into their business models.
 Our goal is to provide fresh produce at the quality and price that our customers expect.
 While we may not always be directly involved in our growers’ specific agricultural efforts, we are glad to share some of their practices.

 B&W Quality Growers - Land Preservation

 B&W Quality Growers, a seasonal watercress farm, believes in preserving the viability of the land.
-Their soil lies fallow for at least six months out of the year and has been recharging naturally for over a century.
+The farm’s soil lies fallow for at least six months out of the year and has recharged naturally for over a century.

 Pero - Water Conservation